Shapshu: In Ugarit

-Shapash was a major deity in Ugaritic religion.
-In a letter to the king of Ugarit (KTU 2.42), Shapash (as špš 'lm) is named second in a formulaic list of deities, behind only Baal.
-Evidence from offering lists suggests that Shapash was one of the principal gods receiving sacrifices at Ugarit.
-She is given the divine epithet pgr, relating to her role during the 'night of Šapšu pgr wṯrmnm (Shapash, the 'funerary offering', and the 'sovereigns'), and she receives a series of offerings during the ceremony of royal accession in KTU 1.161.
+Shapshu was a major deity in Ugaritic religion.
+In a letter to the king of Ugarit (KTU 2.42), Shapshu (as špš ʿlm) is named second in a formulaic list of deities, behind only Baal.
+Evidence from offering lists suggests that Shapshu was one of the principal gods receiving sacrifices at Ugarit.
+She is given the divine epithet pgr, relating to her role during the 'night of Šapšu pgr wṯrmnm' (Shapshu, the 'funerary offering', and the 'sovereigns'), and she receives a series of offerings during the ceremony of royal accession in KTU 1.161.
 She is also known from divinatory-oracular (KTU 1.78) and magical texts (e.g. KTU 1.100).

-Theophoric names relating to Shapash are numerous at Ugarit, including 66 individual names; the Hurrian sun deity Šimige also appears nine times.
+Theophoric names relating to Shapshu are numerous at Ugarit, including 66 individual names; the Hurrian sun deity Šimige also appears nine times.
 Her name is the fourth most common seen in personal names, behind the names of Baal, El, and Resheph.